lilangping/alpa/README.md

 # alpa
-An algorithm for automatic analysis of landslide path
+An algorithm for automatic analysis of landslide path.

 ALPA is coded in R and should be executed in the RStudio environment (https://rstudio.com/).